joshf26/Resume-and-Cover-Letter/Extended Descriptions.md

 ### CU Cyber Security Club
 _Aug 2017 - Present_ \
-As a member of the Cyber Security Club, I attend talks and activities that teach various cyber security vulnerabilities, attacks, and defences.
+As a member of the Cyber Security Club, I attend talks and activities that teach various cyber security vulnerabilities, attacks, and defenses.

 ### CU Game Development Club
 _Aug 2017 - Present_ \